 In this guide, we are going to show you how to remove “push-fit” pipe connections.

-As a result, you will not be able unscrew “push-fit” fittings.
+As a result, you will not be able to unscrew “push-fit” fittings.
 In other words, if you attempt to loosen these connections with a wrench, they will continue to rotate until your hands begin to tire.

 Trust me.
 I’ve been there.